-Education Country Malt Group and Cryer Malt support the Pink Boots Society Scholarship Fund with an annual donation and by selling the annual PBS hop blend.
-In 2020, Country Malt Group donated US\$10,000 and Cryer Malt donated A\$2,190 to the fund that supports brewing industry educational opportunities for women.
-Great Western Malting donated US\$5,000 to a non-profit that supports students through programs that serve basic needs, health needs, engagement and early learning.
-Stakeholder Engagement A key part of the development of this report (and part of our ongoing development of our Sustainability priorities) was our materiality review which was informed by feedback from our stakeholders.
+A key part of the development of this report (and part of our ongoing development of our Sustainability priorities) was our materiality review which was informed by feedback from our stakeholders.
 Our stakeholders include: customers; communities; people; investors; Government and industry, and business partners and suppliers.
-To meet the expectations of our stakeholders, we engage in a range of activities that allow us to receive feedback.
-Our engagement with these groups is ongoing and is undertaken both directly and indirectly through market updates, annual program of institutional and retail investor engagement, including results briefing, investor centre website, ESG engagement, one-on-one meetings and formal engagement processes, continuous listening programs, including voice of the customer and voice of the employee, customer service channels, social media, community liaisons activities, regular employee meetings, participating in committees and governance forums, formal submissions and community partnership activities.
+To meet the expectations of our stakeholders, we engage in a range of activities that allow us to receive Our engagement with these groups is ongoing and is undertaken both directly and indirectly through market updates, annual program of institutional and retail investor engagement, including results briefing, investor centre website, ESG engagement, one-on-one meetings and formal engagement processes, continuous listening programs, including voice of the customer and voice of the employee, customer service channels, social media, community liaisons activities, regular employee meetings, participating in committees and governance forums, formal submissions and community partnership activities.
 Our stakeholder feedback is helping us inform our sustainability priorities and focus areas as we move forward.
-Company Directory Registered Office Level 28, 175 Liverpool Street Sydney NSW 2000 Tel: 61 2 8073 3160 Web: www.unitedmalt.com Feedback and further information the following:

-Renee Jacob, General Manager Corporate Development & External Relations.

-+61 2 8073 3188 or rjacob@unitedmalt.com

-OUR STAKEHOLDERS INCLUDE
+Registered Office Level 28, 175 Liverpool Street Sydney NSW 2000 Tel: 61 2 8073 3160 Web: www.unitedmalt.com Feedback and further information For further information or to provide feedback on this report, please contact the following: Renee Jacob, General Manager Corporate Development & External Relations. +61 2 8073 3188 or rjacob@unitedmalt.com OUR STAKEHOLDERS INCLUDE